Siófok: Economy

 Although Siófok is known for its tourism and service sector there are some companies working in production.
 Several smaller firms and farmers are in the agricultural industry, especially in fruit production.
 The town's famous products are the Sió fruit juices in several tastes.
 Their producer is the Sió-Eckes company (part of the German Eckes).

 The Hungarian stationery producer SOMOGY REHAB, the Hungarian aluminium tent manufacturer Alutent, the Hungarian water supply infrastructure manufacturer Kristály, the Hungarian ready-mixed concrete producer TBG Interbeton (part of the Mexican Cemex) and the Hungarian plastic manufacturer Kaona are all based in the town.

-The Norwegian cable producer Kongsberg Automotive and the Hungarian gas transport infrastructure manufacturer OV Industries have production facilities there.
+The Norwegian cable producer Kongsberg Automotive and the Hungarian gas transport infrastructure manufacturer OV Industries have production facilities here.